JihyeKim2024/GVM/README.md

 #### 8. Fig5a_with_small_s.cpp
 This code is used for MC simulations for GVM on annealed s-uniform hypergraphs with $N$ nodes.
-One can reproduce the data points (for the cases of s<<N) of Fig. 5(a) of the main manuscript by using this code.
+One can reproduce the data points (for the cases of $s \ll N$) of Fig. 5(a) of the main manuscript by using this code.

 #### 9. FigS2_initial_density_dependence.cpp
 This code is used for MC simulations for GVM on annealed s-uniform hypergraphs with $N$ nodes.